 Posted by EasyPeasyJapanesey over 4 years ago

-In this video we’re going to analyse Kazuhiko Hanawa’s quote from Chibi Maruko-chan.
+In this video we’re going to analyse Saitama’s quote from One-Punch Man (Wanpanman).

-は is the particle which marks the topic of the sentence.
+を is the particle that indicates the direct object of the following action.

 If you have a question or would like to make a comment on this video, please do so below.
 Your comment will appear in the forum for other users of the site to view and discuss.